 When the form density is compact, the labels and fields can appear too far apart for a single column form in a larger region.
-To reduce the space between the label and field when the form uses compact density, use the slds-form-element\1-col class on lightning:outputField.
+To reduce the space between the label and field when the form uses compact density, use the slds-form-element\1-col class on lightning:inputField or lightning:outputField.